hpc/mpifileutils/doc/rst/build.rst

 To use `Spack <https://github.com/spack/spack>`_, it is recommended that one first create a `packages.yaml` file to list system-provided packages, like MPI.
 Without doing this, Spack will fetch and install an MPI library that may not work on your system.
-Make sure that you've set up spack in your shell (see `these instructions <https://spack.readthedocs.io/en/latest/getting_started.html>`_).
+Make sure that you've set up Spack in your shell (see `these instructions <https://spack.readthedocs.io/en/latest/getting_started.html>`_).

 Once Spack has been configured, mpiFileUtils can be installed as: